gurubobnz/ascii-table/README.md

 * Create tables suitable for CLI output quickly
 * No external dependencies

 View/run example.php for examples.
-Here is the output of that script:
+This file is the output of that script:

 ```
 Create table via constructor: